getumbrel/docker-ckpool-solo/README.md

 # docker-ckpool-solo

-> Multiarch ckpool-solo Docker image with good portability
+> Multi-arch ckpool-solo Docker image with good portability

 Disables all CPU optimisations for wide support accross old and modern amd64 and aarch64 CPUs.